shubham9411/shubhampandey.in/src/pages/posts/2021-05-16-removing-background-in-realtime/index.md

 ---

 <div style="border-left: 4px solid #2196f3;padding: 1em;background: #f5f5f561">
-This blog was in backlog for a long time as this experiment was done last year(2020) in October around Dussehra festivel.
+This blog was in the backlog for a long time as this experiment was done last year(2020) in October around the Dussehra festival.
 </div>

 ### Backstory

-Last year when everyone has to go remote the demands for video confrencing/meeting software demands significantly.
+Last year when everyone has to go remote the demands for video conferencing/meeting software demands significantly.
-The softwares that were most famous were Zoom, Google meet, Microsoft teams.
+The most famous softwares were Zoom, Google meet, Microsoft teams.
 We were using google meet at elitmus at that time.
 Some of the features that are there today were not there at that time.
 One of the feature that was not available at that time was the background change for videos.
 I had worked on google meet meeting recording extension earlier that month so another thought came into my mind, What if we could change the background of any live video of ours in google meet that extension will be an instant hit if worked decently.
-So I started searching such modules that can help me in achieving this feat.
+So I started searching for such modules that can help me in achieving this feat.

-I learned about a ML model called [Bodypix](https://github.com/tensorflow/tfjs-models/tree/master/body-pix) which you can use in browser using the tensorflow library.
-So I begun doing some experiments with the library.
-Ofcourse it was not that efficient as the google's own background blur feature but it was something.
-In the end I was able to change background for realtime video in browser but before starting the extension part google released the background blur so I stopped working on it.
+I learned about an ML model called [Bodypix](https://github.com/tensorflow/tfjs-models/tree/master/body-pix) which you can use in the browser using the TensorFlow library.
+So I began doing some experiments with the library.
+Of course, it was not that efficient as google's background blur feature but it was something.
+In the end, I was able to remove the background for real-time video in the browser but before starting the extension part google released the background blur so I stopped working on it.
-Here is the steps on how I achieved changing background of realtime videos in browser.
+Here are the steps on how I achieved removing the background of real-time videos in the browser.

 ---

 ## Part 1

-### Building first version with static image
+### Building first version of background removal with static image

-#### Adding tensorflow lib and bodypix model
+#### Adding TensorFlow lib and bodypix model

 ```html
 <!-- Load TensorFlow.js -->